Hospitality, Tourism & Events Business & Live Entertainment Events

 Business of Live Entertainment

-The aim of this module is to develop students’ understanding of live entertainment business in local, regional and international perspectives.
-The module helps students to discover the contemporary trends and future growth of live entertainment business and to develop practical planning skills in designing and coordinating a live entertainment event.
+The aim of this module is to develop students understanding of live entertainment business from local, regional and international perspectives.
+The module helps students discover the motivation of live entertainment participants learn how to design and coordinate the production of line entertainment events to fit the target guideline.
+The motivation and satisfaction of live entertainment event visitors will be evaluated.
+Contemporary trends issues and future growth of live entertainment business will also be learned.

 Creation and Management of Live Events